shadiakiki1986/docker-db-diff/README.md

 2. Copy your own `swiftmailer.yml` file into `exporter/etc/swiftmailer`
 3. `docker-compose up`

+If https://healthchecks.io/ is desired to be used, add `docker-compose.override.yml` with an environment variable `HC_URL` for `exporter` set to the endpoint from there

 ## Dev notes
 To run in dev mode, `docker-compose up -f docker-compose.yml -f docker-compose.dev.yml`